 Use This Chart to Select the Right Needle

 Choosing the right tapestry needle for your project does not have to be difficult.
 Use this helpful chart every time you get ready to stitch a new design.

 |Canvas Mesh Size||Tapestry Needle Size|

 As an added precaution, test the selected needle out on a small corner area of the canvas to ensure that it passes through the canvas smoothly and easily without distorting the mesh threads.

 If you do this, you’ll avoid excess wear on the canvas and needlepoint threads as you stitch.

-Using Chenille and Other Needles for Needlepoint
+Using Chenille and Other Needles

 Chenille needles, which are similar to tapestry needles, can also be used, but these have a sharper point and larger eye generally better suited to other types of embroidery.

 When used in needlepoint, though, they, as well as small sharp needles, can help to secure couched threads for surface embroidery work.

 How to Know If You Have Chosen the Right Needle